 That’s it!
 You now have a whole bunch of cool and creative science projects to try out!
 Have a blast!

 Hey!
 Are you a kid?
 (Or even a boring old adult?)
 Try starting a blog like Cool San Diego Sights!
 You can blog about anything in the whole wide world.
-It’s free and fun!
+It’s lots of fun!
 And it’s pretty easy, too!

 Do you want to make the world a better place?
 Please join Bloggers Lifting Others Generously.